Eremophila christophori

+Description

-DescriptionEremophila christophori is an upright shrub usually growing to 2.5 m high and 2 m wide.
+Eremophila christophori is an upright shrub usually growing to 2.5 m high and 2 m wide.
 The leaves are arranged alternately along the stems and more or less overlap each other.
 They are elliptic to lance-shaped, mostly 10.5-25 mm long and about 2.5-7 mm wide, mostly glabrous and bright green, sometimes faintly purple.

 The flowers are borne singly in leaf axils and lack a stalk.
 There are 5 linear, green sepals with the top sepal greatly reduced in size while the other 4 sepals are 4-8 mm long and overlap each other.
 The petals are 18-30 mm long and joined at their lower end to form a tube.
 The petal tube is white, blue, or a shade of pink to lilac-coloured, covered on the outside with short hairs while the inside is filled with spidery hairs.
 Flowering occurs for most of the year but mainly in spring to mid-summer and is followed by fruits which are dry, oval to cone-shaped, wrinkled and 5-8.5 mm long.